-The people who greeted us at Haneda that day were people who had come to faith in Christ because of the ministry of Pattie's parents.
+In short, the people who greeted us at Haneda that day were people who had come to faith in Christ because of the ministry of Pattie's parents.
 As such, their hearts of overflowing gratitude could not have been more transparent.
 While I do not speak Japanese, I needed no interpreter to understand the love and hugs and smiles and tears that surrounded this hallmark moment.

 For the next few days, we were treated like royalty and received in proxy the appreciation and recognition that we ultimately forwarded to Pattie's parents upon our return to the states.
-Needless to say, their hearts were filled with a depth of joy and satisfaction that is rare to see.